• Home

 Ingredient Notes

 • Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

-• Milk of choice- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
-For non dairy, use a non dairy milk of your choosing.
+• Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
+For non-dairy, use a dairy-free milk of your choosing.

-• Water- This frosting uses water instead of milk.
+• Water- This frosting uses room temperature water instead of milk!
+Add it in slowly; you may not need it all.

 See my recipe card below for a complete list of the ingredients with measurements.